Stellarium/stellarium/BUILDING.md

 export PATH=~/Qt/5.12/clang_64/bin:$PATH
 ```

+#### MacOS on ARM without QtWebEngine

+On the new ARM-based Macs, there is no support for QtWebEngine.
+You must call cmake with the -DWITH_QTWEBENGINE=0 option in the next step.
+The result is shown in the system webbrowser.

 #### Windows

 - Install the [Microsoft Visual Studio Community 2017](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=15) or [Microsoft Visual Studio Community 2019](https://visualstudio.microsoft.com/downloads/) (or "better" - e.g. Professional) from Microsoft Website.
 Qt 5.15 requires MSVC2019.
 - To get the source code of Stellarium you need to install some git environment.
 [Git for Windows](https://git-scm.com/download/win) seems ok, or the Git Bash and Git GUI, whatever seems suitable for you.
 But it is not necessary.
-- Get the [latest version of Qt from Qt Company](http://www.qt.io/download-open-source/).
+- Get the [latest version of Qt5 from Qt Company](http://www.qt.io/download-open-source/).
 We recommend to use Qt 5.12 or later.
 You must select Qt Script and msvc2017/msvc2019 among so many checkboxes.

 After installing all required libraries and tools you should configure the build environment.

 Add `C:\Qt\Qt5.15.11` to your `PATH` variable - you should add string `C:\Qt\Qt5.15.11\msvc2019;C:\Qt\Qt5.15.11\msvc2019\bin` for 32-bit or `C:\Qt\Qt5.15.11\msvc2019_64;C:\Qt\Qt5.15.11\msvc2019_64\bin` for 64-bit to `PATH` variable.
 (Replace the version numbers of Qt and the version of Visual Studio (2017/2019) with the version that you have installed)

-**Known limitations with Qt 5.15.x:**
+**ANGLE issues:**

 - The ANGLE library should be taken from Qt 5.6, all later versions don't work and can be downloaded for [x64](https://github.com/Stellarium/stellarium-data/releases/download/qt-5.6/libGLES-x64.zip) and [x32](https://github.com/Stellarium/stellarium-data/releases/download/qt-5.6/libGLES-Win32.zip).
 (Don't ask us why.
 Find a solution!)

+**Known limitations with Qt 5.15.x:**

 - Qt 5.15.0 and 5.15.1 have a buggy `lconvert` and should not be used.
 Also `lconvert` on Qt 5.15.2 still allocates GBs of memory for translation of a few MBs of strings, if it can get it.

 **Note:** After changes to the `PATH` variable you should reboot the computer to apply those changes.